kmyiu/kaggle_ashrae/README.md

 > [For more info of the competition](https://www.kaggle.com/c/ashrae-energy-prediction/overview)

 > [Direct link for data](https://www.kaggle.com/c/9994/download-all)

+This is my first project so poor result may be expected.
+No external data are applied to models.
+The first one is based on XGB and not much parameter tuning applied.
+The LGBM parametes are borrowed from a discussion post.
 ## some thoughts after EDA/discussion
 - site 0:
 has meter reading 0 in the first few months in training set